 of businesses increase overall technology spending, when compared to pre-COVID-19 spending levels.
+This is most pronounced across the global Enterprise seament.

 of businesses decrease overall technology spending, when compared to pre-COVID-19 spending levels.
+This is most pronounced in the hardware sector and in Latin America.

 of businesses stop or halt overall technology spending, when compared to pre-COVID-19 spending levels.
+This is most pronounced in Latin America.

 of businesses maintain overall technology spending, when compared to pre-COVID-19 spending levels.
-How will COVID-19 impact B2B technology spending in North America?
+This is most pronounced across the global SMB segment.
+How will COVID-19 impact B2B technology spending?

 Figure 1